 The sensitivity of the consolidated statement of profit or loss and other comprehensive income is the effect of the assumed changes in interest rates on the Group's profit for one year, based on the floating rate financial assets and liabilities held at 31 December 2018.
 The effect of decreases in interest rate is expected to be equal and opposite to the effect of the increases shown.

-Increase in Effect on Increase in Effect on profit
+Increase in basis points Effect on profit 2018 Increase in basis points Effect on profit 2017

-basis points profit 2018 basis points 2017

 Fixed deposits +25 74,640 +25 53,447

-Borrowings +25 N/A +25 (1,051)
+Borrowings +95 N/A +25 (1.051)

 (ii) Foreign currency exchange risk